 Try to drag the image in any direction to see more views.

-To see such a view isn’t difficult when you visit Interlaken, and that’s another good thing about this town why you would like to visit.
+Seeing such a view isn’t difficult when you visit Interlaken, and that’s another good thing about this town you would like to visit.
 It is only a matter of one quick public transport ride to have such a stunning view.

 Visit the Harder Kulm in Interlaken

 Harder Kulm is the place to be if you are looking for a vantage point where you can easily see the entire Interlaken and the surrounding villages.
-It is also from here that you can also see both Lake Thun and Lake Brienz in a single view.
+From here, you can also see both Lake Thun and Lake Brienz in a single view.

 Harder Kulm also has a charming timber-framed restaurant where you can have your breakfast.
 People liked the chicken nuggets from the restaurant even though they cost a bit more than usual in Switzerland.
 By the way, I like how the restaurant’s pointy roof looks, though!